OLSAS – University of Toronto

 • We believe that the emphasis on financial need as the main criterion for financial assistance serves both the law school and the broader community by ensuring access to legal education.
 Most of our financial aid is allocated based on financial need.

-If you apply for financial aid, you must also apply for government student aid.
+If you apply for our financial aid, you must also apply for Canadian government student aid.

 All domestic University of Toronto JD students (including transfer students) are eligible to apply for the Faculty of Law JD Financial Aid program.
 LOP, NCA and international students are not eligible to apply for our JD Financial Aid program.

-For an instant estimate of aid funding from the law school use our exclusive online calculator.
+For an instant estimate of aid funding from the law school use our exclusive online aid estimator.
 The calculated aid package will be an estimate for 1 year of study and will be tailored to your financial means.
-The calculator allows you to obtain a funding estimate before or after applying for admission.
+The estimator allows you to obtain a funding estimate before or after applying for admission.

 Residence and Housing